 The aroma does not make me particularly popular on the gym floor, but the cure is working.
 I have decreased my range of motion on both the leg presses and extensions to focus on the quads without grinding my knee cap any further.
 I’m also spending a lot of time stretching the hamstrings and the groin.
 Stretching the quads will have to wait until the knee is better, unless someone can suggest a way to stretch your quads without bending your knee.

 I’ve also put the ice pack back in the freezer.
-It may be that it’s done all it was going to do, or it may be that it was just making the joint stiff, I don’t know.
-What I do know is that knee feels better when I get home, and feels almost fine when I wake up in the morning.
+It may be that it’s done all it was going to do, or it may be that i

 I may keep the little knee strap for a while.
 (Pennsy's knees are - well - meatier.)
 It’s kind of a mental crutch and Mrs P thinks it makes me look sexy.